Genius Ways To Live Frugally Without Looking Like a Cheapskate

 Minimalism is a hot topic among interior designers.
 It’s stylish, clean and looks fantastic for what is essentially “less stuff”.
-Minimalistic living is praised for its design choices, but if you boil it down to its essential components you’ll realise that you can get a fantastic look at home for less.
+Minimalistic living is praised for its design choices, but if you boil it down to its essential components you’ll realize that you can get a fantastic look at home for less.
 There are, of course, some companies that will charge you for buying less.
 Stylish furniture comes at a price, but assuming you’ve got an eye for good interior design and functional furniture over style, you can get a beautiful expensive-looking home for a lot less than you think.

-The key is to first declutter your home.
+The key is to first de-clutter your home.
 Not only does having a lot of clutter at home make your place look like a mess, but it also makes it look cheap if you have a lot of junk laying around.
 Clean up your home by using your garage or a spare room as a storage location.
 Once you’ve moved all the clutter out, you can then sort it out and throw away anything you don’t need.
-Now that your home is decluttered, you can stop replacing pieces of furniture or even throwing out things you don’t need and donating them to charity or selling it locally.
+Now that your home is de-cluttered, you can stop replacing pieces of furniture or even throwing out things you don’t need and donating them to charity or selling it locally.